-6 Moreover, the European Central Bank has recently realized something that used to be just a theoretical possibility, namely, imposed a minus 0.1 % interest rate on deposits.
+6 Moreover, the European Central Bank has recently realized something that used to be just a theoretical possibility, namely, imposed a minus 0.1 per cent interest rate on deposits.
 In other words, to encourage the credit expansion, the European Central Bank makes the banks pay the ECB to hold their money there.
 Now the banks should impose the negative interest rates on their clients.
 It means that they will not give money for keeping deposits but will get interests stimulating the growth of demand.
 And in this case the financial mirror-world will come true.

-economy is distorted as it has huge disproportions.
+is strongly recommended).7 And in fact, the reduction of quantitative easing immediately caused problems with developing markets and currencies and later with American stock market (especially NASDAQ).
+The world economy is distorted as it has huge disproportions.
 But the elimination of these disproportions is very painful; so the quantitative easing turns rather helpful in this situation, it is like an injection for a drug addict.

 But the strangest thing is that despite trillions of dollars, euros, pounds, yen, injected into economy in recent years, the inflation in Western economies remains low.
 And here one should keep in mind that most part of the invested money was created out of thin air through the policy conducted by the Central Bank.
-The USA failed to reach the inflation target of 2 % (which was assumed to be the indicator to stop the quantitative easing).
+The USA failed to reach the inflation target of 2 per cent (which was assumed to be the indicator to stop the quantitative easing).
 In Europe the inflation is even lower and threatens to turn into deflation.